BenjaminIrwin/Decision-Tree-Classifier/README.md

 < The programme can be run by simply running 'python3 main.py' from the command line.
 The main is structured in the same order as the brief.
-Answers to the relevant tasks are printed out to the command line.
-For Q3.4 and Q3.5, they are implemented using free functions in the main. >
+Answers to the relevant tasks are printed out to the command line and the following files are created: "initial_tree.npy", "simple_tree.npy", "simple_tree_pruned.npy" and "initial_tree_pruned.npy" which contains the created trees.

+For Q3.4 and Q3.5, they are implemented using free functions "data_split", "cross_validation" and "weighted predict" in the main. >